Graph theoretical approach to conformal correlators: The conformal squid: Appendix: Crossing symmetry

-where here $C \equiv \frac{1}{(N-1)(N-2)}$.
-Knowing the weights on the squid is enough to find all the weights of the complete graph through the invariants.
+~. \ee Knowing the weights on the squid is enough to find all the weights of the complete graph through the invariants.
 This proves that the representative is conformally invariant.
-More specifically, the result produced predicts for $N=4$:
+More specifically, the result produced predicts, for $N=4$, \be \bar{W} = \left[